BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 | `g_banzai_player_fov_buffer`    |      Determines the fraction of a player's FOV that the game uses to determine if a zombie should despawn by distance.      |     `0.2`     |

 ## No Printing
-No printing refers to setting the dvar `cl_noprint` to `1`, this removes any printing at the top left from certain commands in Call of Duty.
+No printing refers to setting the dvar `cl_noprint` to `1`, this removes any printing at the top left from certain commands.

 > [!CAUTION]
 > This makes it impossible to know if someone is using God Mode, Demi God Mode, or No Target.